Gallipoli (1981 film): Historical accuracyGallipoli shows much of the conditions and events that soldiers endured in the Gallipoli theatre of war. Archy Hamilton's athlete character was inspired by a line from Australian war historian Charles Bean's Official History of Australia in the War of 1914–1918, describing Private Wilfred Harper of the 10th Light Horse during the forlorn Battle of the Nek, "Wilfred... was last seen running forward like a schoolboy in a foot-race, with all the speed he could compass". An officer, who wrote a letter to Harper's mother, stated "Wilfred I believe was one of the few who got at most twenty yards".

-The most notable deviation of the film from reality, and the one for which it has been most criticised, is its portrayal of the chain of command at the Nek.
+The most notable deviation of the film from the truth and the one for which it has been most criticised, is its portrayal of the chain of command at the Nek.
 Although he is seen wearing an AIF uniform, Colonel Robinson is often mistaken for an Englishman due to his accent.
-In reality, Colonel Robinson speaks with a clipped accent typical for an upper class Australian of the period.
+Colonel Robinson speaks with a clipped accent typical for an upper class Australian of the period.
 Colonel Robinson's character was based on the brigade major of the 3rd Brigade, Colonel John Antill, an Australian Boer War veteran.
-Indeed, very little British command and control was exercised at the Nek.
+Very little British command and control was exercised at the Nek.

-In his best-selling history novel, Gallipoli, published in 2001, Les Carlyon agreed that the film unfairly portrays the English during the battle, with Carlyon laying the blame for the debacle squarely at the feet of Antill and 3rd Australian Light Horse Brigade commander Brigadier General Frederic Hughes: "The scale of the tragedy of the Nek was mostly the work of two Australian incompetents, Hughes and Antill."
-The film implies that the fictional and benevolent General Gardiner called off the attack, when in reality the attack petered out when half of the 4th wave charged without orders while the surviving regimental commander in the trenches, Lieutenant Colonel Noel Brazier, attempted to get the attack called off.
+In his popular history Gallipoli, published in 2001, Les Carlyon agreed that the film unfairly portrays the British during the battle, with Carlyon laying the blame for the debacle squarely at the feet of Antill and 3rd Australian Light Horse Brigade commander, Brigadier-General Frederic Hughes, "The scale of the tragedy of the Nek was mostly the work of two Australian incompetents, Hughes and Antill".
+The film implies that the fictional and benevolent General Gardiner called off the attack, when in reality the attack petered out when half of the 4th wave charged without orders while the surviving regimental commander in the trenches, Lieutenant-Colonel Noel Brazier, attempted to get the attack called off.

-Other critics, Carlyon included, have pointed out that the Australian attack at the Nek was a diversion for the New Zealand Expeditionary Force's attack on Sari Bair, not the British landing at Suvla.
+Other critics, Carlyon included, have pointed out that the Australian attack at the Nek was a diversion for the New Zealand Expeditionary Force's attack at the Battle of Sari Bair, not the British landing at Suvla.
 The British were therefore not "drinking tea on the beach" while Australians died for them.
-Two companies of a British regiment, the Royal Welch Fusiliers, suffered very heavy losses trying to support the Australian attack at the Nek once it was realised that the offensive was in trouble.
+Two companies of a British regiment, the Royal Welch Fusiliers, suffered many losses trying to support the Australian attack at the Nek once it was realised that the attack was in trouble.

 Some have also criticised the film for its portrayal of British officers and their disdain for Australian discipline behind the lines.
 According to Robert Rhodes James, no evidence for any such disdain on the part of British commanders for their Australian troops exists.
-However, the British command's low regard for the discipline of Australian troops behind the lines has been widely documented by earlier historians, such as Charles Bean, and more recent ones such as Carlyon, as well as by the oral tradition of survivors.
+The British command's low regard for the discipline of Australian troops behind the lines has been widely documented by earlier historians, such as Charles Bean, and more recent ones such as Carlyon, as well as by the oral tradition of survivors.